Phrasal Verbs for Moving House

 Throw away

-Meaning: to get rid of the things by putting them into the rubbish.
+Meaning: to get rid of things by putting them into the rubbish.

-- Moving house is a great opportunity to throw away all the things you don’t need.
+- Moving house is an excellent opportunity to throw away all the things you don’t need.

 - When you unpack the boxes, throw them away or put them into recycling bins.